appscode/blog/content/post/kubedb-v2024.08.16/index.md

 #### AutoScaling

-Auto Scaling allows to automate the vertically scaling of pgbouncer pods..
+Auto Scaling allows automating the vertical scaling of pgbouncer pods.
 It is only capable of scaling the pgbouncer container.
 It will automatically assign enough resources based on the resource uses of the pgbouncer container.

 ```yaml
 apiVersion: autoscaling.kubedb.com/v1alpha1